Hayden Lake Watershed Improvement District

 1. The best time to pull wind-blown junk – like logs and dock parts – off your shoreline is a few days after high water.
 Don’t wait too long, or some of the heavy logs will get stranded, and you’ll have to wait until the water rises again next year.

 2. The last week in May is the best time to haul your waste to the staging site.
-This year, that’s the weekend of May 27 – 28.
+In ’24, that’s the weekend of May 25 – 26.

 3. Don’t miss the waste drop-off period.
-It will be a firm closing date of June 4.
+It will have a firm closing date of June 9.

 Preparing your debris for transport:

-1. Fill out the registration form and staple the permit to your debris.
+1. Fill out the permit application form to receive your permit via email.
+When it arrives, download, print, and staple it to your debris.

 2. Tie your debris together with old rope that you don’t mind leaving at the disposal site.
 Retired water ski poly ropes work great.